zammad/zammad-org/src/sr/tutorials/migrate-host.md

 Elasticsearch](/en/tutorials/connect-config-elasticsearch) after
 installation.

-## Step 11: Re-enable Channels and Deactivate Maintenance Mode
+## Step 11: Re-enable channels and deactivate maintenance mode

 Set the previous deactivated channels back to active if you're sure everything was successful.
 At this point Zammad will start to _change data_!